seviet/landingpage/vsphere/refarch-main.md

 *__Network Design__*

-It is recommended to use the networking approach detailed in either the with-NSX or without-NSX sections for this design, as the compute arrangement has little impact on how PCF in networked for production use.
+It is recommended to use the networking approach detailed in either the with-NSX or without-NSX sections for this design, as the compute arrangement has little impact on how PCF is networked for production use.

 *__Storage__*

 It is recommended that all datastores to be used by PCF be mapped to all the hosts in the single cluster.
-Otherwise, follow the guidance from (above).
+Otherwise, follow the guidance from above.

 ### Reference Approach Utilizing Multi-Datacenter